-As we outline in Section~\ref{sec:remarks}, the existing methods of \citet{Borgs-Chayes-Zhao-sparse-graph-convergence} and \citet{Veitch-Roy-graphex-class} for sparsifying graphons either violate projectivity or make establishing learnability very difficult.
-For this reason, we have chosen to take a more specialized approach, turning to non-exchangeable network models for inspiration.
-Specifically, our new LPM framework is an extension of the Poisson random connection model \citep{Meester-Roy-continuum-percolation}--- a specialized LPM framework in which the nodes' latent positions are generated according to a Poisson process.
-We extend the observation window approach proposed by \citet{Krioukov-Ostilli-Duality-Networks} to allow our network models to exhibit arbitrary levels of sparsity without losing projectivity.
-To establish learnability, we modify results from low rank matrix estimation \citep{Davenport-et-al-1-bit} and combine them with the Davis-Kahan Theorem \citep{Yu-Wang-Samworth-davis-kahan} to derive a concentration inequality on a restricted maximum likelihood estimator of the latent positions.
-This approach results in a theorem which is applicable to wide a variety of LPM models, providing a straightforward set of sufficient conditions for learnability of a LPM.
+As we outline in Section~\ref{sec:remarks}, the existing methods for sparsifying graphons of \citet{Borgs-Chayes-Zhao-sparse-graph-convergence} and \citet{Veitch-Roy-graphex-class} do not satisfy these criteria; they either violate projectivity or make it difficult to establish learnability.
+We thus take a more specialized approach to develop our sparse LPMs, turning to non-exchangeable network models for inspiration.
+Specifically, our new LPM framework extends the Poisson random connection model \citep{Meester-Roy-continuum-percolation}---a specialized LPM framework in which the nodes' latent positions are generated according to a Poisson process.
+We modify the observation window approach proposed by \citet{Krioukov-Ostilli-Duality-Networks} to allow our LPMs to exhibit arbitrary levels of sparsity without sacrificing projectivity.

+To obtain learnability results for our LPM framework, we develop and modify a combination of results related to low rank matrix estimation \citep{Davenport-et-al-1-bit}, the Davis-Kahan Theorem \citep{Yu-Wang-Samworth-davis-kahan}, and eigenvalues of random Euclidean distance matrices.
+Our proof strategy culminates in a concentration inequality for a restricted maximum likelihood estimator of the latent positions that applies to wide a variety of LPMs, providing a straightforward sufficient conditions for LPM learnability.